wclear/SCAV/README.md

 1. In Netbeans, click Open Project and open the cloned folder.
 (If this is not possible, make sure at least Netbeans Java SE or Java EE is installed; download one of them if not).
 1. Run the project.
 1. Login to speedcurve.com.
-1. Retrieve the API key from Menu -> Admin -> Teams and paste it into the the 'API Key' field.
+1. Retrieve the API key from Menu -> Admin -> Teams and paste it into the the 'API Key' field in the running program.
 1. Click 'Get sites' and wait a moment while it loads.
 1. Click the site you would like to retrieve test results for.
 1. Copy the results into a spreadsheet.